What is puppy chow?

 This is the number one question I get asked about puppy chow.
-Yes, you can make puppy chow with other nut butters besides peanut butter.
-If you have a peanut allergy, other nut butters like almond butter and cashew butter work well in this puppy chow recipe.
+Yes, you can make puppy chow with other nut butters besides peanut butter if you have an allergy or simply don’t have peanut butter on hand.
+Other nut butters like almond butter and cashew butter work well in this puppy chow recipe.

 If you are steering clear of all nuts in addition to peanuts, then try Sunbutter, which is made from sunflower seeds!

-Changing the nut butter in this recipe to a different variety will change the consistency and taste, but the results will still be delicious!
+Changing the nut butter in this recipe to a different variety will change the consistency and taste, but the result will still be delicious!